MahShaaban/miRCancerdb/README.md

-# miRCancer
+# miRCancerdb
 A database for microRNA-gene/protein correlation in cancer.
-A web interactive interface for this database is available [here](https://mahshaaban.shinyapps.io/miRCancer/)
+A web interactive interface for this database is available [here](https://mahshaaban.shinyapps.io/miRCancerdb/)

 # Overview
-miRCancer is database of expression correlation of expression of microRNAs and genes/proteins.
+miRCancerdb is database of expression correlation of expression of microRNAs and genes/proteins.
 The web interface provides an easy access to the database without having to write any code.
 Among other features, users can search, choose, visualize and downlaod the particular subsets of the data.